aws/copilot-cli/site/content/docs/manifest/backend-service.md

 image:
   # Path to your service's Dockerfile.
   build: ./api/Dockerfile
+  # Or instead of building, you can specify an existing image name.
+  location: aws_account_id.dkr.ecr.region.amazonaws.com/my-svc:tag
   # Port exposed through your container to route traffic to it.
   port: 8080